-- Ensure that the three eastern warehouses are orientated so the buildings run in a north south direction so that they effectively form a barrier to Greenway Place; - Loading docks of the eastern buildings are located on the western side of these buildings. - Barriers in the order of 5 metres in height are to be constructed in the gaps between the three eastern warehouse facilities.
+- Ensure that the three eastern warehouses are orientated so the buildings run in a north south direction so that they effectively form a barrier to Greenway Place; - Loading docks of the eastern buildings are located on the western side of these buildings. - A mound / barrier fence, as proposed, is to be constructed on the southern and eastern boundaries.